top of page

 -- Niccolo Machiavelli

 For the sake of saving time - and without boring y’all with the details as to how Vinnie was able to explain this 27/8 insanity to me - suffice it to say that I was now practicing counting beats and measures in my head while I was playing.
-It’s a good habit to develop for a musician.
+It’s a good habit to develop for any musician.
 At any age.
 And the sooner, the better, for one’s career going forward in time (no pun intended).

 So, Vince came out to Rockwell with me the next day and explained to Pat the same stuff he had run by me in re jazz time signatures.
-Pat, having started off on drums, took to this a lot quicker than I had.
+Pat, having started off on drums, took to this a lot quicker than I did.
 Damn know-it-all.
 Sheesh!
 Hence, the only thing left to do now was come up with a song that would fit into one of these newer time signature thingamabobs.

 Pat and I chatted back and forth for a while, and then we had it: we’d take a song we had already written.
 Completely demolish it.
 Re-arrange it Add to it.
 And then use whatever it was we ended up with to attain this new sound.